itz-ansh/Notes-Share/Notes/9_Functions/9_Functions.md

 **Imp Points to Remember**

-a) If we define function before calling it, then no need of function prototype
+a) If we define function before calling it, then no need of function (laga bhi dogey toh koi dikkat nahi hai)

 b) Static variable or integer: Increment/Decrement value is considered.